 April 2023., except as amended to include: a.
 A map of sensitive receptors. b.
 A reporting process to the Council regarding the implementation of the contingency process. c.
 A requirement to keep the daily log of dust monitoring inspections and make them available for Council inspections. d.
 A record of complaints that is available to both local authorities upon request.
 The record of complaints should include the location, date and time of complaint, a description of weather conditions (notably wind speed and direction), any identified cause of the complaint, and the corrective action taken. e.
 Monthly dust monitoring that ensures all potential dust generating activities are being monitored. f.
 Dust monitoring in response to complaints about dust emissions. g.
 Dust monitoring results should be provided to both local authorities and the community liaison group.
-The Dust Management Plan must shall include: a.
+The Dust Management Plan must shall-include: a.
 Potential sources of dust that may be created during the mining project. b.
 Sensitive receptors in the vicinity of identified potential sources of dust for targeted dust management. c.
 Dust management and mitigation methods. d.
 Monitoring methods. e.
 Training of staff in relation to dust management; and f.
 Methods for managing complaints regarding discharges into air and keeping compliance records.
 27.2 Vehicles must shall not exceed 15 km/hr on site at all times to avoid dust generation, and effects on wildlife.
 27.3 If wind measured at the meteorological station on site exceeds 20km/hr, the Consent Holder must: a. limit activities that generate dust downwind of sensitive receptors identified in the Dust Management Plan; b. conduct frequent visual inspections of exposed earthwork areas; and c. assess the need for additional controls such as increase water application rates.
-28 N Air Quality Management and Monitoring 28.1 There must shall be no offensive or objectionable discharge of dust into air from the minerals extraction, processing and loading operations that results in an adverse effect beyond the legal boundary of the site.
-Advice note: For the purpose of Condition 28.1 the Consent Authority will consider an effect that is offensive as objectionable to baye accurred if an Enforcement Officer of effect that is offensive or objectionable to have occurred if an Enforcement Officer of the Consent Authority deems it so having regard to are consentrationly deems it so having regard to i) The frequency, intensity, duration, amount, effect and location of the suspended or particulate matter; and/or ii) Receipt of complaints from neighbours or the public: or iii) Relevant written advice or a report from an Environmental Health Officer of a territorial authority or health authority.
-28.2 Prior to the commencement of site preparation activities, a meteorological station must be installed at the site with instruments capable of continuously monitoring, logging in real time and reporting agreed representative meteorological data for the site.
-28.3 The consent holder must shall-install, operate and maintain twofour Dust Deposition Gauges in the locations shown in the Dust Management Plan.
+28.0 Air Quality Management and Monitoring 28.1 There must shall be no offensive or objectionable discharge of dust into air from the minerals extraction, processing and loading operations that results in an adverse effect beyond the legal boundary of the site.
+Advice note: For the purpose of Condition 28.1 the Consent Authority will consider an effect that is offensive or objectionable to have occurred if an Enforcement Officer of L the Consent Authority deems it so having regard to i) The frequency, intensity, duration, amount, effect and location of the suspended or particulate matter; and/or ii) Receipt of complaints from neighbours or the public: or iii) Relevant written advice or a report from an Environmental Health Officer of a territorial authority or health authority.
+28.2 Prior to the commencement of site preparation activities, a meteorological static installed at the site with instruments capable of continuously monitoring, loggin time and reporting agreed representative meteorological data for the site.
+28.3 The consent holder must shall install, operate and maintain two four Dust Deposition Gauges in the locations shown in the Dust Management Plan.
 Dust recorded in the gauges must shall not exceed a value 4g/m2/30 days above background levels.
 Advice note: Background levels are to be determined by data collected prior to the commencement date of this consent.
-28.4 If a breach of Condition 28.3 is detected, the consent holder must shall notify the consent authority within two working days of the breach being detected.
-The consent holder must shall investigate possible reasons for the breach and take all necessary steps to achieve compliance in the following 30 day period.
+28.4 If a breach of Condition 28.3 is detected, the consent holder must shall notify the authority within two working days of the breach being detected.
+The consent ho shall investigate possible reasons for the breach and take all necessary steps to a compliance in the following 30 day period. older must